heyitsastrid/violet/src/pages/terms-of-use.md

 You must not claim ownership of any of the original content (created by me) on the website.

+### 2.4.
+Artificial intelligence

+If you use any of my content to train your shitty AI, you hereby agree to give me your liver.
+No refunds allowed.

+And also, fuck you.

 ## 3. Changes to these terms

 I may make small changes to these terms without prior notice.
 However, no significant changes will be made without a proper announcement.
 Clause 1 will not suffer any significant change, ever.